LIFE at Lascaux: The First Color Photos From Another World

 The story is so improbable, so marvelous, that it feels more like the remnant of a dream, or a half-remembered myth, rather than something that unfolded within living memory. . . .

-In the cool dark beneath the known world, the boys discover “a Versailles of prehistory” — a vast series of caves, today collectively known as Lascaux, covered with wall paintings roughly 17,000 years old.
+In the cool dark beneath the known world, the boys discover “a Versailles of prehistory”—a vast series of caves, today collectively known as Lascaux, covered with wall paintings that, by some estimates, are close to 20,000 years old.
 In 1947, LIFE magazine’s Ralph Morse went to Lascaux, becoming the first professional photographer to document the breathtaking scenes.
 Still vibrant himself at 96, Morse shared his memories of that time and place with LIFE.com, recalling what it was like to encounter the strikingly lifelike, gorgeous handiwork of a long-vanished people: the Cro-Magnon.

 “LIFE re-opened its Paris bureau after the second World War ended, in the same offices we rented before the war” Morse said.
 “One day we get a message from New York about some cave that people have been talking about.
 We do a little research, and find out that even though the cave was discovered a few years before, no one’s ever photographed the paintings.
 We know that the first thing we need is a generator to power our lights, but getting a generator anywhere after the war was almost impossible.
 We had to have people in London ship one over.

 “The first sight of those paintings was simply unbelievable,” Morse said.
 “I was amazed at how the colors held up after thousands of years—like they were painted the day before.
 Most people don’t realize how huge some of the paintings are.
 There are pictures of animals there that are ten, fifteen feet long, and more.”